Last updated on 11th October 2024.

 Italian Harpsichord after Gregori made by Peter Barnes in 2023.

 2 x 8' stops with buff stop.
 C/E short octave to e3 (without eb3).
 Transposing keyboard giving 415/440 or 440/465 tunings.
-This compact and light harpsichord is strung in brass wire and has a cedarwood case, spruce soundboard, boxwood and ebony keyboard and beech jacks, registers, bridges and wrestplank.
+This compact and light harpsichord is strung in brass wire and has a cedarwood case, spruce soundboard, boxwood and ebony keyboard and pearwood jacks, registers, bridges and wrestplank.

 The tone is large and full and the touch responsive and even.
 This instrument weighs 25kg and is 191cm long, 81cm wide and 24cm high.